oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 After the year 2020, in Buenos Aires, many bars and restaurants implemented a digital menu with a QR code that translates to a public document, for having an updated prices list.
 Prices change so often due to inflation, and updating a physical menu seems tedious and costly.
 Still, restaurant tables are managed with a software application, which includes a menu management module.

 For learning purposes, let's assume you have built a Spring Boot menu API that must be secured, so only authorized users can perform requests to its endpoints.
-Now you are going to implement authorization for the API with OAuth2 2.0 and Auth0.
+Now you are going to implement authorization for the API with OAuth 2.0 and Auth0.
 Start by doing a checkout of the API repository, which already implements basic request handling:

 ```shell
 git clone https://github.com/indiepopart/spring-menu-api.git